pushkarbw/mcp-server/README.md

    - VSCode (Copilot - Agent Mode): `.vscode/mcp.json`:

-    1. Locate or Create the Configuration File:
+      - Locate or Create the Configuration File:
         In the root directory of your project, look for a folder named .vscode.
 This folder is usually hidden so you will need to find it as mentioned in the expand.

-    2. If this folder doesn't exist, create it.
+      - If this folder doesn't exist, create it.

-    3. Inside the .vscode folder, create a new file named mcp.json
+      - Inside the .vscode folder, create a new file named mcp.json

-    4. Add the Configuration: Open the mcp.json file and add the following JSON content.
+      - Add the Configuration: Open the mcp.json file and then add the  following JSON content.
 Replace <username> and <access_key> with your BrowserStack credentials.

    ```json
    {